 Amazon Web Services outage causing issues for many major apps, websites worldwide

-An Amazon Web Services outage is causing major disruptions around the world.
+An Amazon Web Services outage has been causing major disruptions around the world.
 The service provides remote computing services to many apps, websites, governments, universities and companies.

 On Downdetector, a website that tracks online outages, users reported issues with Amazon Alexa, Amazon Prime, Snapchat, Ring, Roblox, Fortnite, online broker Robinhood, the McDonald's app and many others.